joechrisellis/vim-git-arglist/README.md

 # vim-git-arglist

-A plugin which adds helper commands for modifying the arglist based on the current Git repository.
+A plugin which adds helper commands for manipulating the arglist based on the current Git repository.

 Vi/Vim's arglist is useful for grouping together a collection of files for easy navigation.
-This plugin adds helper commands that interface with Git for setting the arglist based on the repository you're working with.
+This plugin adds helper commands that interface with Git for manipulating the arglist based on the repository you're working with.

 As a quick example, you can add all of the files modified/added by a particular commit to the arglist with `:ArgsTreeish <commit_hash>`.
 Or, you can add all of